Navy Doctoral Internships In Clinical Psychology

 ARE THE NAVY INTERNSHIPS A CONSORTIUM?

 The two Navy internships are not a consortium.
 They are separately accredited by the APA and are listed separately on the APPIC website.
-Applicants have the option of applying to one or both of the internships.
-Applying to one of the internships does not automatically make the applicant eligible for both internships.
+Applicants have the option of applying to one or both internships.
 Applicants who wish to be considered for both internships must apply to them separately on the APPIC website.
-Interns will attend the specific internship program with which they match (i.e., Bethesda or San Diego).
+Interns will attend the specific internship program with which they match (i.e., Walter Reed or San Diego).

 IMPORTANT DATES